NWChemEx/PluginPlay/docs/source/background/scientific_software.rst

 1. Performance

    - Scientific software is among the most computationally expensive software in the world.
-High computational complexity of many algorithms means that even a small degradation in performance can result in a simulation becoming intractable.
+The high computational complexity of many algorithms means that even a small degradation in performance can result in a simulation becoming intractable.
    - Often requires high-performance computing